 Lower than normal results

-A lower than normal ferritin level indicates that you have iron deficiency.
-You may also be anemic.
+This indicates that you have iron deficiency.
+You might also be anemic.
 If your ferritin level is low, your doctor will work to determine the cause.

 Higher than normal results

 A higher than normal ferritin level can be seen in several conditions.
 However, diagnosis of these conditions might require additional testing based on your symptoms and physical examination.

 - Porphyria — A group of disorders caused by an enzyme deficiency that affects your nervous system and skin